mindsmash/mindsmash-ui/README.md

 ### Publish a new version
 `$ gulp build` Create new release files in `dist/`.

-`$ npm login` Login as npm project owner (if you work for mindsmash, look in the project wiki for credentials).

 `$ npm version <patch|minor|major>` Automatically update package.json and create a git tag.

-`$ npm publish` Publish the new version on npm

 `$ git push --follow-tags` Push the tagged version, this creates a new **bower** version.